rusty1s/RSRoundBorderedButton/README.md

 ## Installation

-Not yet released on CocoaPod.
+`RSRoundBorderedButton` is not yet released on CocoaPod.
 Instead use

 ```
 use_frameworks!